 The version of the protocol being employed.
-This document describes TLS Version 1.0, which uses the version $\{$ 3, 1 $\}$.
-The version value 3.1 is historical: TLS version 1.0 is a minor modification to the SSL 3.0 protocol, which bears the version value 3.0.
-(See Appendix A.1).
+This document describes TLS Version 1.1, which uses the version $\{3,2\}$.
+The version value 3.2 is historical: TLS version 1.1 is a minor modification to the TLS 1.0 protocol, which was itself a minor modification to the SSL 3.0 protocol, which bears the version value 3.0.
+(See Appendix A.1.)